jon314159/MidtermProject/README.md

 # Command-Line Calculator

-A fully interactive command-line calculator built in Python.
+Not perfect but my best attempt at a fully interactive command-line calculator built in Python.
 This tool uses design patterns (Factory, Observer, Memento) and features a Read-Eval-Print Loop (REPL) interface with undo/redo, history persistence, and configurable settings via environment variables.

 ---